 Mr. Newman presented the Internet marketing compliance and consumer protection defense course at the request of an award-winning legal education provider that is highly regarded by the legal community at large, including attorneys, corporate counsel and various legal professionals.
 According to the Chief Executive Officer of the legal education services provider, it “takes pride in producing [an] extensive catalog of online CLE courses both with and for the best and brightest in the industry.”

 A highly regarded leader in Internet marketing-related FTC and states attorneys general actions, and advertising and lead generation compliance, Richard has successfully defended affiliate marketers, networks, lead generators, emails marketers, telemarketers, tech industry participants and others within the interactive advertising ecosystem against state and federal government agencies alleging online consumer deception, fraud and privacy violations.
-Richard represents advertisers, marketers and Internet companies with the legal aspects of their national advertising and marketing businesses.
+As an FTC attorney, Richard represents advertisers, marketers and Internet companies with the legal aspects of their national advertising and marketing businesses.
 He conduct advertising clearance reviews and advises on direct marketing campaigns.
 In addition to defending FTC and state attorney general investigations and enforcement actions, Richard handles complex consumer and business litigation involving false advertising issues.

 He focuses on Internet law, technology law advertising law, digital media and government litigation.
 Richard represents clients in high profile investigations and litigation matters, and provides counseling to clients on affiliate marketing, regulatory compliance and best practices, claim substantiation, social media, privacy and data security, and other issues in the Internet advertising space.